-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Rockleigh Sewerage Authority's basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Rockleigh Sewerage Authority's basic financial statements as a whole.
 The supplementary schedules listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.